-A Hudson Valley Artist Debuts at the Whitney Museum
+A Hudson Valley Artist’s Path to the Whitney Museum

 The Verbank-based Renaissance man left Wall Street to climb mountains and pursue his passions.

 Photo provided by Zachary Zeitzeff

 Zachary Zaitzeff has been many things — financier, mountaineer, burger-flipper — but now he spends most days in his barn, painting.

 He was very busy in 2018.
 Since closing Zaitzeff Burgers, his long-running lower Manhattan restaurant, in June, he spent all of his time at his Verbank home with his wife, Catherine, and their two daughters.
 After many stressful years of working on Wall Street, summiting peaks from Denali to Everest, and commuting to New York City, he’s been focusing on his family and his art.

 That art, by the way?
 Some of it is currently part of the collection at a little place called the Whitney Museum of American Art.
 No big deal or anything.